sylvia-cs/campfirelanding/README.md

 A single-page scroll, responsive landing page to help inform and onboard new users to the Campfire platform.
-Developed in React by:
+Developed in React by Vanessa Chambers and Sylvia Cruz-Albrecht.
-* Vanessa Chambers
-* Sylvia Cruz-Albrecht